-Operating expenses increased to \$1,394,393 during the year ended January 31, 2005 from \$397,047 for the same period in 2004.
+Operating expenses increased to \$5,377,036 during the year ended January 31, 2005 from \$397,047 for the same period in 2004.
 This increase reflects heightened business activity since the recapitalization discussed elsewhere in this report.
 During the year ended January 31, 2005 research and development expenses increased to \$619,635 as compared to \$383,564 during the year ended January 31, 2004, reflecting higher salaries and wages, patent prosecution fees and legal expenses, consultants and scientific advisors.
 General and administrative expenses increased to \$651,695 during the year ended January 31, 2005, as compared to \$13,483 during the year ended January 31, 2004, primarily reflecting higher rent expenses for our newly opened New York office and laboratory space in New Jersey, corporate legal and accounting, insurance and higher salaries and wages associated with hiring a CEO in September 2004.

-Included in operating expenses during the year ended January 31, 2005 was non-cash stock-based compensation expense of \$123,063, principally associated with warrants issued to an investor relations consultant, whereas we had no such expense during the year ended January 31, 2004
+Included in operating expenses during the year ended January 31, 2005 was non-cash stock-based compensation expense of \$\$4,105,706 whereas there was no comparable expense during the prior year.
+This expense consisted of \$2,630,440 associated with warrants issued to an investor relations consultant, whereas we had no such expense during the year ended January 31, 2004.
+The balance consisted of options issued to employees and other consultants for services rendered in a variety of capacities.

-Net loss for the year ended January 31, 2005 was \$1,388,384 compared to a loss of \$383,021 for the same period in 2004.
+Net loss for the year ended January 31, 2005 was \$5,371,027 compared to a loss of \$383,021 for the same period in 2004.
 The increase in the net loss in 2005 is the result of higher operating expenses, as described above.